RAFOS float

 RAFOS floats are submersible devices used to map ocean currents well below the surface.
 They drift with these deep currents and listen for acoustic "pongs" emitted at designated times from multiple moored sound sources.
-By analyzing the time required for each pong to reach a float, researchers can pinpoint its position by triangulation.
+By analyzing the time required for each pong to reach a float, researchers can pinpoint its position by trilateration.
 The floats are able to detect the pongs at ranges of hundreds of kilometers because they generally target a range of depths known as the SOFAR (Sound Fixing And Ranging) channel, which acts as a waveguide for sound.
 The name "RAFOS" derives from the earlier SOFAR floats, which emitted sounds that moored receivers picked up, allowing real-time underwater tracking.
 When the transmit and receive roles were reversed, so was the name: RAFOS is SOFAR spelled backward.
 Listening for sound requires far less energy than transmitting it, so RAFOS floats are cheaper and longer lasting than their predecessors, but they do not provide information in real-time: instead they store it on board, and upon completing their mission, drop a weight, rise to the surface, and transmit the data to shore by satellite.